 Paring Knife

-- Hold a lime in one hand and a sharp paring knife in the other.
+- Hold a lemon in one hand and a sharp paring knife in the other.

 - Cut off thin long pieces of lemon skin.
 (You want to ensure they are thin pieces.
 Leave the white pith on the lemon itself.)